 Absolutely!
 As I mentioned previously, I do monthly backups of Evernote that include a .enex file that would make a transition to a new company easy.

 I also have PDF backups of all of my Evernote documents so I would be able to open them easily in a variety of programs.
-In addition, I transition thumb drive backups of all of my documents to a safe external location in our firebox.
+In addition, I transition external hard drive backups of all of my documents to a safe location in our firebox.

 These multiple layers of backups ensure that all of my files and documents are safe and accessible at all times.